google/go-cloud/internal/docs/pubsub/design.md

     // ...
 }

+// OpenTopic opens an existing topic on the pubsub server and returns a pubsub.Topic object
-func OpenTopic(ctx context.Context, topicName string, opts *TopicOptions) (*pubsub.Topic, error) {
+// that can be used to send messages to that topic. func OpenTopic(ctx context.Context, topicName string, opts *TopicOptions) (*pubsub.Topic, error) {
     if opts == nil {
         opts = defaultTopicOptions